 When looking at misconduct, you may want to refer to the standards of conduct, performance and ethics.
 You may also want to look at the guidance we have produced called 'Guidance on ethics and conduct for students'.
+Any decision you

-Any decision you make about a student's misconduct will not affect whether that person could join the Register.
+Deleted: You have certain responsibilities as a member of staff working in admissions on a programme approved by us.
+You have duties under part 4 of the Disability Discrimination Act 1995.
+Also because your programme is approved by us, you have the responsibility to make sure that individuals who complete your programme meet our standards of proficiency.¶ make about a student's misconduct will not affect whether that person could join the Register.
 The student would still need to go through our health and character process and provide any relevant information.